NBISweden/workshop-mlbiostatistics/notes-todo.md

 - mention beyond: mixed effect models (maybe write a short intro one day)
 - fix typos as per Jonas's email

-## Dimnesion reduction
+## Dimnension reduction

-- Payam is improving this round up
-- Maybe add covariance matrix already in the precourse
+- Maybe add covariance matrix already in the precourse?
 - Talk correlation and covariance before, maybe in linear models
 - Make it easier to understand eigenvectors and eigenvalues

 ## Clustering

-- Payam is improving this round up
 - Better questions and examples for the quiz
-- What are the teaching goals here?

 ## Supervised learning